YuvinNP/PAF-Individual-Practical-Test/README.md

 ## Payment UI Demo
 I have currently put some hard coded values to doctor, hospital and total charges.
 Those data should be taken from relevant services. at the start, it is shown an success message, because I started this record soon after add a new value.
+This is a simple demo.
+More validations have been done there.
 ![Payment UI Guide](https://github.com/YuvinNP/PAF-Individual-Practical-Test/blob/master/images/payment_demo.gif)